semrush/intergalactic/website/docs/components/modal/modal.md

 @## Description

-**Modal window** is a component that appears on top of the page being viewed.
-It displays important information or requests a response from the user.
+**Modal window** is a component that appears on top of the page to show the important information or request a response from the user.
 It blocks all functions of the parent window.
 The modal window remains on the screen until the user performs the required action or closes the window.

 > 🐈 A modal dialog is like my cat, Emma — who meows at 7am every morning to prompt me to feed her.
 I might be trying to sleep or get ready for the day, but my cat will place herself in front of me, then meow louder and incessantly until I look at her.
 I have to stop what I am doing to address the cat immediately if I ever hope to finish my task.
 >